 Lamiaceae (family name)

-Forage for Pollinators: Produces Nectar for Long-tongued and Short-tongued Bumblebees, especially popular with the Wool-carder bumblebee (Anthidium manicartum).
+Forage for Pollinators: Produces Nectar for Long-tongued and Short-tongued Bumblebees, especially popular with the Wool-carder solitary bee, who will also build its nests nearby under old moss, leaf litter and fine grass, especially in pot plants we have found.
+(Anthidium manicartum).
 Pollinated by bees.

 Flowering time: June, July, August, September.